iankorf/blast-primer/README.md

 ```

 In these two alignments, pluses, minuses, and blank spaces are used to
-represent different aspects of the alginemnt between the query and the
+represent different aspects of the alignment between the query and the
 subject.

 The plus (+) symbol indicates positions where the amino acids in the
 aligned sequences are similar.
 The minus (-) symbol indicates positions
 where there is an insertion or deletion in one of the sequences.
 A blank
-space indicates positions in the alginment where the amino acids have no
+space indicates positions in the alignnment where the amino acids have no
-match or similairties.
+match or similarities.

 Bl2seq also outputs Lambda, K, and H (variables used to calculate the
-statistics of alignment, more on them in the previous section about the
-Karlin - Altschul equation).
-These vaiables are used to determine the
+statistics of alignment).
+These variables are used to determine the
-significance of the alignment which helps us understand the validity of
+significance of the alignment which helps us understand the validity of its
-its MSP.
+MSP.

 In the alignment above the Lambda, K, and H variables should be the
 following: